 - 4.1.
-In order to proceed to Level 5: - 4.1.1.
-In Theology, Theology and Creative Musicianship, Theology and Music and Theology and Worship Studies a student must reach the pass mark of 40 in all Level 4 modules (totalling 120 credits) except that fail marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
+In order to Progress to the next level: - 4.1.1.
+In Theology, Theology and Creative Musicianship, Theology and Music and Theology and Worship Studies a student must reach the pass mark of 40 in all modules (totalling 120 credits/level) except that fail marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
 All modules or module elements not passed, or not submitted, at first attempt may be re-assessed once only (see 4.4). - 4.1.2.
-In Theology and Counselling, a student must reach the pass mark of 40 in all Level 4 modules (totalling 120 credits), except that fail marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
-However, it is not possible to compensate failure in any of the counselling modules which must be passed in order to proceed to Level 5.
+In Theology and Counselling, a student must reach the pass mark of 40 in all modules (totalling 120 credits/level), except that fail marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
+However, it is not possible to compensate failure in any of the counselling modules which must be passed in order to proceed to the next level.
 All modules or module elements not passed, or not submitted, at first attempt may be re-assessed once only (see 4.4). - 4.2.
-The Assessment Board may require students who have not met the requirements to proceed to Level 5 after re-assessment (and compensation where this applies): - (a) to withdraw from the programme; - (b) to re-register in failed modules (after re-assessment) totalling a maximum of 60 credits (including any modules with marks of 35-39; - (c) to substitute another module(s) for the failed module(s) modules (after re-assessment) up to a maximum of 20 credits of substitution; - (d) in highly exceptional circumstances, to repeat the whole of Level 4 (once only). - 4.3.
-In order to be eligible for the award of the Cert HE: - 4.3.1.
-In Theology, Theology and Creative Musicianship, Theology and Music and Theology and Worship Studies a student must reach the pass mark of 40 in all modules (totalling 120 credits) except that marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40. - 4.3.2.
-In Theology and Counselling, a student must reach the pass mark of 40 in all modules, except that marks of 35-39 (after re-assessment) in modules totalling up to 20 credits may be compensated if the student's weighted average is at least 40.
-However, it is not possible to compensate failure in any counselling modules which must be passed in order to be awarded the Cert HE. - 4.4.
-A student may be permitted to be re-assessed in all modules or module elements not passed at first attempt (where one or more element[s] is passed, only the failed elements need to be re-assessed).
-Only one re-assessment shall be permitted for each assessment task.
-The maximum mark obtainable on a re-assessment task shall be 40.
-Re-examinations shall normally be held in August / September, and all coursework re-assessments shall be due in time for consideration at the Module / Assessment Board meeting.
+The Assessment Board may require students who have not met the requirements to progress to the next level after re-assessment (and compensation where this applies): - (a) to withdraw from the programme; - (b) to re-register in failed modules (after re-assessment) totalling a maximum of 60 credits (including any modules with marks of 35-39; - (c) to substitute another module(s) for the failed module(s) modules (after re-assessment) up to a maximum of 20 credits of substitution; - (d) to progress to the next level, with reassessment credits to a value of 10 credits.
+If circumstances are deemed exceptional by the Assessment Board and if there are documented extenuating circumstances, a student may be allowed to progress to the next level with reassessment credits up to a maximum of 20 credits. - (e) in highly exceptional circumstances and with documented extenuating circumstances, to repeat the whole of a Level (once only). - 4.3.
+If the Assessment Board has documented evidence that then the Board has the right to refuse assessment, reassessment, re-enrolment on a level, in accordance with the School's Attendance and Fitness to study policy.